 App Store apps can be installed without entering Apple ID, as explained here.

-Yes, with the help of iOS app license management feature in VPP, Mobile Device Manager Plus will let you to revoke and reassign app licenses to the required user device.
+Yes, with the help of iOS app license management feature in ABM, Mobile Device Manager Plus will let you to revoke and reassign app licenses to the required user device.

 If the APNs certificate has expired, Apple Push Notification service will not be able to contact the managed mobile devices.
 Renewing an APNs after expiry is the same as creating new APNs, which means all the devices need to be enrolled again to be managed.
 Assume that the APNs expires on 30th of June, you need to ensure that you renew your APNs well before the expiry date and update it in the Mobile Device Manager Plus server.
 All the managed mobile devices should contact Mobile Device Manager Plus server at least once before 30th of June.
 If any of the managed mobile device fails to contact the Mobile Device Manager Plus server, then those devices should be enrolled again.
 Hence we recommend renewing APNs before a month of its expiry.